1sm1rk/HX711/README.md

 # HX711
-Procedural implementation of HX711 library with HAL for STM32
+Test implementation of HX711 library with HAL for STM32